lukaspalkovic/DCS_wiki/Flashing-Jetson.md

 [JetPack Archives](https://developer.nvidia.com/embedded/jetpack-archive)

-Following instructions in materials above, the user is able to obtain kernel sources, make changes in them and flash custom system to jetson.
+Following instructions in materials above, the developer is able to obtain kernel sources, make changes in them and flash custom system to jetson.

 **WARNING**